Context-aware AI in the browser

 Choose an action

-Pick a saved instruction, run a quick action, or ask a one-off question.
+Pick a saved instruction, use a contextual quick action, enable Web or Act when needed, or ask a one-off question.

 3